tusharsairam/void_codex/content/posts/rw-envelopes.md

 However, reaction wheels are also one of the most failure-prone ADCS components in a spacecraft due to the fact that they have moving parts.
 This is why they add a fourth wheel and reconfigure all the 4 wheels in a tetrahedral arrangement.
-This gives extra reliability through redundancy (if one wheel fails, the other three can still deliver 3-axis control), and when all 4 wheels function normally, the control facility will be more powerful.
+This gives extra reliability through redundancy (if one wheel fails, the other three can still deliver 3-axis control), and when all 4 wheels function normally, the extent of control improves.

+I came across this [paper](https://ntrs.nasa.gov/api/citations/20110015369/downloads/20110015369.pdf) by F. L. Markley et. al. (2009) that describes the **torque/momentum envelope** of a reaction wheel array.
+I set out to write the code for it to visualize the envelopes myself and understand them better.